SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence/threat-intelligence-indicators.md

 1. **Indicators**.
 The number of threat intelligence indicators included in the file.

 :::note
 * The "CrowdStrike provided by Sumo Logic (s_CrowdStrike)" source is a default source and cannot be changed or deleted.
 When performing searches against this source, use "s_CrowdStrike" as the source name.
-For more information, see [CrowdStrike Threat Intelligence source](/docs/platform-services/threat-intelligence/crowdstrike-threat-intelligence/).
+For more information, see [CrowdStrike Threat Intelligence](/docs/platform-services/threat-intelligence/crowdstrike-threat-intelligence/).
-The default storage limit is 5 million total indicators (not including any indicators provided by Sumo Logic such as the s_CrowdStrike source).
+* The default storage limit is 5 million total indicators (not including any indicators provided by Sumo Logic such as the s_CrowdStrike source).
 :::

 ## Add indicators in the Threat Intelligence tab